kadimetla/doc-adk-training/training/module31-production-deployment-strategies/lab-solution.md

-# Module 31: Production Deployment Strategies
+# Lab 31 Solution: Choosing the Right Deployment Strategy

-## Lab 31: Solution
+## Goal

 This file contains the recommended solutions and reasoning for the scenario-based exercise in the lab.